 |DNS status||Private DNS||Private DNS|

 Both of these services enable you to use the OpenVPN, L2TP, and IKEv2 protocols.
-However, NordVPN also supports PPTP, an older protocol that lets you trade security for faster browsing speeds.
-CyberGhost and NordVPN both use 256-bit AES encryption and 4096-bit RSA keys, which, at the time of writing, are effectively uncrackable.
+However, NordVPN also provides its super-fast NordLynx protocol which is a custom fork of WireGuard.
+CyberGhost and NordVPN both provide users with the option to connect using 256-bit AES encryption and 4096-bit RSA keys, which, at the time of writing is considered secure and futureproof.

 NordVPN has a customizable kill switch that allows specific applications to continue transferring data after connection to the VPN is lost.
 This provides a rare degree of flexibility to the service, but unfortunately, is only available in the app’s desktop versions.
 CyberGhost, on the other hand, features an always-on kill switch that is built into both desktop and mobile versions.